-The Volusia County Health Department assists the public with their indoor environment concerns by offering a variety of services to residents, schools, governmental agencies and public facilities in Volusia and Flagler Counties.
+The Florida Department of Health in Volusia County assists the public with their indoor environment concerns by offering a variety of services to residents, schools, governmental agencies and public facilities in Volusia and Flagler Counties.
 These services include:

 Our program is consultative and diagnostic in nature and has no regulatory powers.
 It exists solely to assist the public in solving their indoor environment problems and living a healthier life.
 We do not provide the following services:

 Mold can affect the health of people who are exposed to it.
 Exposure occurs primarily by breathing spores or other tiny fragments.
 Exposure can also occur through skin contact (for example, by touching moldy surfaces) and by swallowing it.
 The type and severity of health effects that mold may produce are difficult to predict.
 The risks can vary greatly from one location to another, over time, and from person to person.
 People having mold reactions often report problems such as: nasal and sinus congestion; cough; wheeze/breathing difficulties; sore throat, skin and eye irritation and upper respiratory infections (including sinus).
 On rare occasions, more serious problems can develop.
 Mold-related symptoms typically disappear when the mold is eliminated from the indoor environment.